Trees

 the place, and the awful gloom of this doomed cavern then strike

-you with the presence of a deity?
+you with the presence of a deity?"

 - Seneca

-Many people, other than the authors, contribute to the making of a book, from the first
+contribute to the making of a book, from the first

 person who had the bright idea of alphabetic writing through the inventor of movable